SarahFrench/wedding-website/content/accommodation/_index.md

 <br>

 _Also **we can provide up to 7 caravans (depending on avaliablility)** on site for the weekend.
 Last two weeks of july and August not included.
 The caravans have gas shower, cooking, fridge and heating, we have 6 hook ups which cost £15 each.
 Please bring your own bedding.
-Please call Sarah (editors note: not the bride) on 07933028347 for prices and avaliability._
+Please call Sarah (editors note: not the bride!) on 07933028347 for prices and avaliability._

 <br>